 Sugar and Spuds and everything nice!
-Moorhead is a community of 38,000 within a metro area of more than 200,000.
+Moorhead is a community of 44,500 within a metro area of nearly 250,000.
 This makes us a great place for new residents looking for a hometown feel with access to all the city conveniences.
 We are headquarters to national corporations like American Crystal Sugar, yet small enough to have just one public high school to cheer for (Go Spuds!).
-Education is really what sets Moorhead apart—early education, top-notch public and private K-12, dynamic community education and top-rated colleges and a university.
+Education is really what sets Moorhead apart—early education, top-notch public and private K-12, dynamic community education and top-rated higher education.
 Wow.

 What is there to do in Moorhead?

 Check out the bike trails in the summer, cross-country skiing in the winter, and fitness programs year-round.
 The Red River has trails connecting to several parks – more than 40 neighborhood and regional parks in all.
 Plus, there are bridges just for bikes and walkers at different places along the river that also connect to Fargo parks.
 Golf, swim, skate, or hang out with your pooch at the dog parks.
 Opportunities are really endless.
 Follow the Moorhead High Spuds, MSUM Dragons, or Concordia Cobbers on a court, field, or rink.

 Check out Moorhead's many recreation programs and our Parks and Recreation map.

 Sports and recreation programs start in pre-school at the neighborhood level.
 There are active associations for soccer, baseball, softball, and other activities.
 Pick-up hockey games are common at any of the dozen outdoor neighborhood rinks in the winter, and kids can get ice time in at hockey and figure skating camps in the summer at the Sports Center or Moorhead Youth Hockey Arena.